cloe-lang/cloe/README.md

 - Purely functional programming
   - Impure function calls in pure functions are detected and raise errors at runtime.
+(WIP)
 - Implicit parallelism and concurrency
   - Most of the time, you don't need to parallelize your code explicitly.
     Tisp does it all for you!
-  - Inherently, codes written in Tisp can be run concurrently.
+  - Inherently, programs written in Tisp run concurrently and can run parallelly.
 - Optional injection of parallelism and causality
   - You can also increase parallelism of your code or run functions sequentially using `par` or `seq` primitives.
+    (`par` is not implemented yet.)
 - Asynchronous IO
+  - Every IO can be run asynchronously by the `par` primitive.
 - Dynamic typing

 ## Documentation